This guide contains many new and previously undocumented features.

 Introduction to grub4dos

-If you are a beginner to multibooting USB drives and just want to quickly make and test a multiboot drive, check out the Easy2Boot Tutorial here.
+If you are a beginner to multibooting USB drives and just want to quickly make and test a multiboot USB drive, check out the Easy2Boot Project here.

 Grub4dos allows you to make a multiboot (multipass) drive.
 When you boot from a bootable drive that contains the grub4dos bootloader, you are normally presented with a menu which allows you to boot from any OS or other program such as a memory test program that you have copied to the drive.